 Reynolda House Museum of American Art, at Wake Forest University in Winston-Salem, North Carolina, is hosting a traveling exhibition of works produced by Tiffany Glass and Decorating Company.
 On display are five stained glass windows, nineteen lamps and more than 100 pieces of opalescent glass that were chosen for their masterful use of light and shading.
-The exhibition opens on March 28, 2020, and remains on view until June 21, 2020.
+The exhibition remains on view until November 29, 2020.

 The Neustadt Collection of Tiffany Glass has mounted a special focus exhibit exploring Louis C. Tiffany's groundbreaking achievements in iridescent art glass.
 Presented in the Neustadt Gallery at the Queens Museum, New York, Tiffany's Iridescence: Glass in Rainbow Hues opened October 7, 2018 and remains on view.
 The exhibit explores the science and artistry behind Tiffany's iridescent sheet and blown glass.